 For example:

-By structuring your dashboard thoughtfully, you ensure users can quickly grasp the most important insights.
+By structuring your dashboard thoughtfully, you ensure users in Malaysia can quickly grasp the most important insights.
 The following dashboard created with FineReport demonstrates how a visual hierarchy can be effectively applied.
 Key metrics such as distribution and completion rates are prominently placed at the top, with color-coding used to clearly differentiate between various data points, making the dashboard intuitive and easy to read.

 Note: Training stakeholders in data literacy can further enhance their ability to interpret dashboards effectively.

 Filters and drill-down options are essential features of an interactive dashboard.
-They allow users to explore data dynamically and uncover deeper insights.
+They allow users in Malaysia to explore data dynamically and uncover deeper insights.
 Filters enable you to narrow down data views based on specific criteria, such as time periods, regions, or product categories.
 Strategically placing filters ensures they are easy to access and use.
 Cascading filters, which update based on user selections, create a seamless and hierarchical filtering experience.

 Drill-down functionality takes interactivity a step further.
 It allows you to click on data points or visualization elements to access more detailed information.
 For example, clicking on a bar in a sales chart might reveal sales data for individual products within that category.
 This feature not only enhances the usability of the dashboard but also empowers you to make data-driven decisions quickly.